 Younger people such as teens and Millennials do love the internet and their devices (how many of them do you see around holding a smartphone or a tablet each day?
 Plenty, we assume!).
 However, this is not to say that they are the only ones online and, thus, the only ones who can be effectively reached by digital marketing.
 In fact, the number of members from all age groups, including the older sets, who are being exposed to and are using social media and the internet continues to increase.

-In fact, the number of people over 75 years old who are on Facebook has recently doubled.
+The number of people over 75 years old who are on Facebook has recently doubled.
 This means that digital and online marketing is not reserved for the young ones.
-As such, even if your business targets older people, you still shouldn’t ignore digital marketing or risk being left behind by the competition.
+As such, even if your business targets older people, you still shouldn’t ignore digital marketing, or risk being left behind by the competition.

 4. Digital marketing is too expensive